birukgebru/birukgebru/README.md

-# Hello 👋 I'm Biruk Gebru
+# Hello I'm Biruk Gebru

-Enterprise Backend Engineer specializing in scalable SaaS systems, ERP platforms, workflow automation, API engineering, and distributed architectures.

-I focus on designing and building backend systems with strong emphasis on scalability, performance, security, and maintainable architecture.
+I build backend systems for enterprise level applications.
+I have developed business automation systems which enable organizations to function more effectively.

+I take performance and security as a pillars of applications in addition to main functionalities.
+Scalability and maintenance are always in mind during development.

 ## About Me

-- Software Engineering Lecturer (Internet Programming)
+- Software Engineering Lecturer at AASTU
+- A developer focused on backend
-- Backend-focused engineer building enterprise SaaS & ERP systems
+- Building SaaS & ERP systems
-- Interested in distributed systems, APIs, and workflow automation
+- Interested in APIs and workflow automation
 - Continuously learning advanced backend architecture and system design

 ## Tech Stack